 Radio and Hobbies was the bible for Australians

-articles were highly regarded.
-There were other magazines which came and
+were highly regarded.
+There were other magazines which came and went, such

-went, such as the “Australian Wireless Review” and while they were good
+as the “Australian Wireless Review” and while they were good publications,

 During the 1950’s, Radio and Hobbies became

-"Radio Television and Hobbies", as TV was now the “in thing”, and constructional
+"Radio Television and Hobbies", as TV was now the “in thing”.
+Constructional

-articles issued forth, as did various technical articles on the subject.
+articles for TV sets issued forth, as did various technical articles on

-As well as TV, home hi-fi was beginning to take off in this era, with stereo
+the subject.
+As well as TV, home hi-fi was beginning to take off in this

-and microgroove records being recent technology.
-For the next few years,
+era, with stereo and microgroove records being new technology.
+For the

-articles were based largely around radio, television, hi-fi, and the occasional
+next few years, articles were based largely around radio, television, hi-fi,